 The following steps are an example of what each family member might say when addressing a workaholic:

-- Letting the workaholic know how much he means to others, and they are worth saving
+- Letting the workaholic know how much he means to others, and that they are worth saving

 - Motivating the workaholic to willingly seek out treatment and to participate in the recovery process